Get a Free consultation form Medipars Care Team

 • A large number of applicants for retinal detachment in Iran

 Retinal detachment cost in Iran varies depending on the cataract surgery and the hospital.
-An average cost of retinal detachment surgery in Iran is $2.800.
+The average cost of retinal detachment surgery in Iran is $2.800.

-One of the most important factors for choosing a good surgeon at the retinal detachment in Iran is the doctor has done many retinal detachment surgeries.
+One of the most important factors in choosing a good surgeon for retinal detachment in Iran is the doctor has done many retinal detachment surgeries.
 You can find the best doctors for retinal detachment in Iran on our website by following their experiences.

 Many patients travel to Iran for retinal detachment.
 One of the reasons for this matter is Iranian specialists and ophthalmologists who have high surgery success rates.